sophisticcitizen/Danger-zone/README.md

 Whoxy service provides you free credits at the beginning and it's enough to test it and gather all of the useful info.\
 It goes only 2-3 level down checking only 3 newest findings, the reason behind that is graph would be unreadable with lots of connections, but full information is saved into JSON files and/or ElasticSearch.

+Suggestions: Try to use https://spyse.com API.
+It could reduce the limitations cost by those tools.

 ## Golden rule
 ### Don't jump to conclusions too fast.